What is the best way secure my videos? I want the videos I use in my PowerSchool Learning class to only be available to my students.

 Videos uploaded to PowerSchool Learning are presented in the format they are uploaded in.
 Depending on what format is used, some users may experience trouble viewing these files.
 For more information on uploading videos see his article:

 Video files can be quite large, and can quickly use up your available storage space, especially if you are using a free PowerSchool Learning account.
+The file size limit of uploads are 1.7GB.

 2. At least one third party video service allows you to password protect your videos so that only those with the password can view them.
 This service is called Vimeo (vimeo.com), and the videos they host can be embedded in your class using Embed the Web.
 When you embed a password protected video students will see this in their class: